Aderllan Santos

-Aderllan Leandro de Jesus Santos (born 9 April 1989) is a Brazilian professional footballer who plays for Portuguese club Rio Ave F.C. as a central defender.
+Aderllan Leandro de Jesus Santos (born 9 April 1989) is a Brazilian professional footballer who plays as a central defender for Primeira Liga club AVS.

 Club career

 Early career

 Born in Salgueiro, Pernambuco, Santos joined Salgueiro Atlético Clube's youth setup in 2005 after starting out at Escolinha de Futebol do Tête.
 He made his debut for the former in 2008, appearing rarely in the Série C.

 In summer 2010, after a loan stint at Araripina Futebol Clube, Santos moved abroad, joining C.D.
 Trofense.
 He made his debut on 29 August, starting and scoring his team's only in a 2–1 Segunda Liga away loss against Gil Vicente FC.

 After being rarely used during his first season, Santos appeared regularly during his second, scoring a career-best six goals in 28 matches.

 Braga

 On 11 July 2012, Santos signed a two-year contract with S.C.
 Braga, initially being assigned to the reserves also in the second tier.
-After being an ever-present figure for the latter, he made his first-team – and Primeira Liga – debut on 9 March of the following year, playing the full 90 minutes in a 2–0 home win over C.S.
+After being an ever-present figure for the latter, he made his first-team – and Primeira Liga – debut on 9 March of the following year, playing the full 90 minutes of a 2–0 home win over C.S.
 Marítimo.

-Santos scored his first goal in the Portuguese top flight on 3 May 2013, his team's second in a 3–2 victory at Moreirense FC.
+Santos scored his first goal in the Portuguese top flight on 3 May 2013, his team's second in the 3–2 victory at Moreirense FC.
 On 25 September he signed a new five-year deal with a €20 million clause, after the Minho side refused an offer from Stade Rennais FC.

 Santos was an undisputed starter the following two campaigns, attracting interest from a number of teams, one of them being AS Monaco FC.